htmlcoder2023/nes-rom-builder/README.md

 * Windows

-  1. Download the latest release (v1.3 at the time of this writing) and extract the folder nes-rom-builder-exe.
+  1. Download the latest release and extract the folder nes-rom-builder-exe.
   2. Tap on the .exe file to run.

 OR